Frankford Yellow Jackets: 1924 season

 The Yellow Jackets assembled in September 1924 under coach Punk Berryman to begin preparing for the upcoming season.
-The team included players Harry Dayhoff, Russ Stein, Joe Spagna, Whitey Thomas, Al Bedner, and Bob Jamison.
+The team included players Harry Dayhoff, Russ Stein, Bill Kellogg, Joe Spagna, Whitey Thomas, Al Bedner, and Bob Jamison.
 The team often played 15 to 20 games a season.
 Frequently, they would schedule two games on the same weekend, typically one at home on Saturday and, because of Pennsylvania's blue laws, an away game on Sunday.
 In their first game as a member of the NFL, the Yellow Jackets defeated the Rochester Jeffersons 21–0.
 Frankford finished the season with an overall record of 17–3–1, with an 11–2–1 record in league play.
 They finished third in league standings only behind the Cleveland Bulldogs and Chicago Bears; under modern standings tabulation procedures, Frankford would have finished in first place.

-The Yellow Jackets also set the record for rushing touchdowns in a season with 38 during this season.
-The record stood until the 2022 NFL season when the Philadelphia Eagles broke the record with 39 during a four-rushing TD performance during the NFC Championship Game against the San Francisco 49ers on January 29, 2023.
+In their 14 games, the Yellow Jackets also scored 38 rushing touchdowns during the 1924 season, an NFL record that stood for 98 years.
+The record was finally broken on January 29, 2023, by the same franchise that replaced them.
+The 2022 Philadelphia Eagles scored their 39th rushing touchdown in a single season (including the postseason) with four rushing touchdowns in the NFC Championship Game against the San Francisco 49ers.
+The Yellow Jackets did not have the benefit of postseason play in 1924, and that the Eagles required 19 games to break the record.